jpenabravoj00/jpenabravoj00/README.md

-# Dr. José Peña Bravo
+# Dr. José I. Peña Bravo
 ### Biomedical Researcher | Health Educator | Data Analyst

 Welcome!
 I am a senior-level researcher and educator with a passion for leveraging data to drive insights in the medical and health sectors.
 My work bridges the gap between complex biomedical research and data-driven storytelling.